 Rating The Human League

-With Sheffield’s finest returning to the city this summer for a special show at Croxteth Park as part of Let’s Rock Liverpool, Shaun Ponsonby revisits the back catalogue of this pioneering group.
+With Sheffield’s finest celebrating the 40th anniversary of Dare, Shaun Ponsonby revisits the back catalogue of this pioneering group.

 Mention the Human League to anyone and inevitably there is one image to mind; singer Phil Oakey with his bizarre hairstyle – long on one side, short on the other – flanked by backing vocalists Susan Ann Sulley and Joanne Catherall.